The Undecidability of the Definability of Principal Subcongruences: Defining

 \begin{thm}[McKenzie \cite{McKenzieResidualBoundNotComp}] $\kappa(\A(\T)) < \omega$ if and only if $\T$ halts. \end{thm}

-The fact that $\V(\A'(\T))$ has only finitely many subdirectly irreducible algebras, all finite if $\T$ halts is needed to prove that it has definable principal subcongruences.
-Since we have modified the algebra that this theorem refers to, we must show that this theorem (as well as many other important properties of $\A(\T)$) still holds.
+The fact that $\V(\A'(\T))$ has only finitely many subdirectly irreducible algebras, all finite, if $\T$ halts is needed to prove that this variety has definable principal subcongruences.
+Since we have modified the algebra that this theorem refers to, we must show that this theorem as well as other important properties of $\A(\T)$ still hold.